sagemath/trac_to_gh/Issue 2878.md

 # Issue 2878: notebook -- cython .c and .html links should open in new links (use target="_new"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2878

 Original creator: was